It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

 Customer: Nuqul Group

-Project: Forecast accuracy measured in three major markets comprising 80 percent of Nuqul Group’s worldwide sales increased from an average of 78 percent to 90 percent.
-Six months after the project went live, inventory cost was reduced by $5 million.
+Project: Forecast accuracy measured in three major markets comprising 80 percent of Nuqul Group’s worldwide sales increased from an average of 78 percent before the solution to 90 percent.
+Six months after the project went live, inventory cost has been reduced $5 million (annualized).

 Enabler: Genco Inc. (Pittsburgh, www.genco.com)